hydrodynamicstability/hydrodynamicstability/README.md

 Some perspectives on applied statistics that have influenced my thinking are assembled [here](https://hydrodynamicstability.github.io/Perspectives-on-Applied-Statistics/).

+### Is fluid mechanics fundamental?

+"Hydrodynamics and magnetohydrodynamics are fundamental, regardless of popular opinion."  -- Eugene N. Parker (1927-2022)\*

+\*Quoted in the retrospective by Stuart D. Bale, *Science*, 376:  461 (29 Apr 2022).

 <!--
 **hydrodynamicstability/hydrodynamicstability** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.